scottlamb/moonfire-nvr/guide/schema.md

     before it on that stream.
 This is useful for MediaSourceExtension-based web browser UIs when setting timestamps of video segments in the SourceBuffer.
-*   decoupled "wall time" and "media time" of recoridngs, as a step toward implementing audio support without giving up clock frequency adjustment.
+*   decoupled "wall time" and "media time" of recordings, as a step toward implementing audio support without giving up clock frequency adjustment.
 See [this comment](https://github.com/scottlamb/moonfire-nvr/issues/34#issuecomment-651548468).

 On upgrading to this version, sessions will be revoked.

+### Version 7

+This version affects only the SQLite database.

+Version 7 extends many database tables with a flexible JSON configuration object.
+This will allow minor configuration expansions without a full schema upgrade.